Aveglia/vAMPirus/docs/HelpDocumentation.md

 12. Post-Minimum Entropy Decomposition Analyses (combination of above)

-# All of the options
+# All of the options -- Can also be reviewed in the vampirus.config

-UUsage:
+Usage:

         nextflow run vAMPirus.nf -c vampirus.config -profile [conda|singularity] --[Analyze|DataCheck] [--ncASV] [--pcASV] [--asvMED] [--aminoMED] [--stats]